-[24 March 2016] – Today, WCLAC submitted a further complaint to four UN Special Procedures mechanisms on behalf of a local activist and human rights defender, Mrs. Manal Tamimi.
+[24 March 2016] – Today, WCLAC submitted a further complaint to four UN Special Procedures mechanisms on behalf of a local activist, Mrs. Manal Tamimi.
 This is the third complaint filed on behalf of Mrs. Tamimi in the past year following her unprovoked shooting during a demonstration in 2015 and her hospitalization in early 2016 following a tear gas attack on her home.

 The most recent complaint relates to an incident that occurred on 8 March 2016 in which a large number of Israeli soldiers raided Mrs. Tamimi’s home at 1:30 a.m.
 She was physically assaulted during the raid and then detained without initially being given reasons.
 After being painfully tied, shackled and blindfolded, she was taken to a deserted area near her village where she heard the sound of weapons being cocked ready for firing.
 She was later interrogated and accused of assaulting an Israeli intelligence officer in Ramallah five months earlier.